praneshp1org/IaC-with-Terraform/README.md

 # IaC-with-Terraform
-This video has the video materials for Terraform.
+This repo has the video materials for Terraform.